lteu/minizinc-sublimetext/README.md

 ## Installation:

+Create the folder `Minizinc` in the language packages, paste the configuration files and restart your Sublime Text.
+This could be done by following either of the two ways:

 - minizinc-sublimetext:$~ cp Minizinc.* ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Minizinc/

-- Restart your Sublime Text
+or

+- Browse "Language Packages" by following the path `Preferences` -> `Browse Packages...`

 ## For developer:

 - Please feel free to improve the src/Minizinc.yaml.
 In Sublime Text, by pressing "fn + F7", you can generate new *.tmLanguage files.
 - The Minizinc.sublime-completions contains keywords used for autocomplete.
-- Browse "Language Packages" by following the path `Preferences` -> `Browse Packages...`

 ## Note that:
 - This package contains all the keyworks listed in the [Minizinc Tutorial](http://www.minizinc.org/downloads/doc-latest/minizinc-tute.pdf) which might not be complete.
 But we are improving our package all the time.